johnlpage/POCDriver/README.md

  -m when updating a record use findAndModify to fetch a copy of the new incremented value -j when updating or querying limit the set to the last N% of records added -b what size to use for operation batches.
+ --rangedocs     number of documents to fetch for range queries (default 10) --updatefields  number of fields to update (default 1) --projectfields number of fields to project in finds (default 0 - return full document)
 ```
 Collection options
 -------------------